SnowingSita/SnowingSita.github.io/_pages/experience.md

 - Analyzing data with use of statistical analysis, machine learning algorithms, and data mining techniques, and translating findings into business insights/recommendations
 - Gathering source data and performing data preparation/data cleaning for modeling and analysis

-## Graduate Teaching Assistant, Mathematics Department
-William & Mary, Williamsburg, VA
-Aug 2017 – May 2019
-- Tutored for Calculus I and II
-- Graded weekly homework/quizzes for Math 104 (The Mathematics of Powered Flight), Math 106 (Elementary Probability and Statistics)

-## Summer Teaching Assistant & Lab Instructor, Computer Science Department
-William & Mary, Williamsburg, VA
-May 2018 – Jul 2018
-- Taught lab session of CSCI 140 (Programming for Data Science) to a group of 6 students
-- Graded homework for CSCI 303 (Algorithms), CSCI 243 (Discrete Structures of Computer Science)
-- Held weekly office hours to help students with homework and projects

 ## Intern, Office of Administration
 Sweet Briar College, Sweet Briar, VA
 Sep 2016 – Aug 2017